phuse-org/SENDConform/pages/send/send_shacl_shapes.md

 ***See the instructions on the [Validation](send_validation.html) page for how to apply the SHACL to the data and generate the Validation Report.***

-The Report correctly confirms  AnimalSubject Animal_2a836191 hasmore than one USUBJID value, violating the MaxConstraintComponent of FDA Rule SD0083.
+The Report correctly confirms  AnimalSubject Animal_2a836191 has more than one USUBJID value, violating the MaxConstraintComponent of FDA Rule SD0083.
 <pre class='report'>
   a sh:ValidationResult ;
     sh:resultSeverity            sh:Violation ;